Noovolari/leapp/.github/CONTRIBUTING.md

 We're really glad you're reading this because we need developers to help this project come to fruition.

-If you haven't already, come find us in Slack/Gitter/Boh ([#noovolari](http://link-to-noovolari-community)).
-We want you to work on things you're excited about.

 Here are some important resources:

   * [Our roadmap](https://github.com/Noovolari/leapp/projects/1) is the 10k foot view of where we're going and our day-to-day project management space.